(Please see this post for Creative Scrappers Reveal)

 She’s been dead now 21 years to the day since I turned 18.

-Time passes and with it go the birthdays, love stories, anniversaries, new babies, first steps, preschool orientations, international moves, new jobs, hair color changes.
+new babies, first steps, preschool orientations, international moves, new jobs, hair color changes.
 And each milestone is a mile more in the road that we don’t walk together.

 I am the motherless daughter.